mprzodala/eventrix/getting-started.md

   );
 }
 ```
-When we need listen on some event and do some action we can use `useEvent` hook.
+When we need to listen on some event and do some action, we can use `useEvent` hook.
 ```jsx
 import React from 'react';
 import Loader from './Loader';